ScriptRaccoon/codeblocks/README.md

 ## Codeblock component

-These codes are then used in the Codeblock component.
+These codes are then used in the [Codeblock.svelte](https://github.com/ScriptRaccoon/codeblocks/blob/main/src/lib/components/Codeblock.svelte) component.
 It exports a prop `snippet` and computes the rendered code via `codes[snippet]`.

 ```svelte
 <!-- $lib/components/Codeblock.svelte -->